 Does one leg feel longer than the other?
 Do you favour leaning on one leg over the other especially when you're stood up and chatting?
 You more than likely have a pelvic imbalance.
 If you hips are out not only does that affect the hips, knees and ankles, and puts pressure into the heel (plantar fasciitis) or exacerbate pressure on the big toe joint, it also affects upwards - how straight your spine is, gives you opposite shoulder pain and puts tension through your neck which is trying to hold up quite a heavy load (your head!).
 This is one for the professionals, to resolve.
 I do it sympathetically by muscle massage and release.
 I don't believe in bone clicking, that just causes trauma.
 Your in safe hands with me if you'd like to have your pain resolved gently :)

 During the menopause transition a stress is put on your adrenal health and if you add in that you have a stressful life this takes its toll on the amount of nutrition that reaches your bones.
 They are first in the queue after blood, but think of tendons and ligaments, they have no direct blood supply and can therefore lack in nutrients.
 Stress releases cortisol, and this leeches the nutrients we have in our diet therefore we need to put back in.
 If you're now extremely tired after exercise when you didn't used to be, and you take longer to recover, you are depleted of nutrition.
-Supplements to add in – age appropriate Multi vitamin, Magnesium, plus additional Vitamin D and Calcium.
+There are plenty of supplements that you can add in , you'll need them for all of your symptoms, so check out my guides here.

 If you're peri/post menopausal in losing 75% of your estrogen you'll have lost almost the same in collagen, this appears visibly as sagging skin, but also it affects the quality of your tendons ligaments, and in extreme cases slows down wound healing.
 To combat this you need to repopulate collagen and stimulate growth, this can be done with taking a collagen supplement and taking very high doses of Vitamin C.

-Again as your body changes your health requires changes to support the wear and tear on your joints, plus a increased loss in muscle mass means targeting your exercise effectively.
-The types of exercise you do can be altered for the better, cutting down on high impact and hard cardio and thoughtfully replacing with moderate impact, increasing flexibility and balance!
+Again as your body changes your health requires changes to support the wear and tear on your joints, plus an increased loss in muscle mass means targeting your exercise effectively.
+The types of exercise you do can be altered for the better, cutting down on high impact and hard cardio and thoughtfully replacing with moderate impact, increasing flexibility and balance.